arcelioeperez/dash-app/Troubleshooting.md

 pip install -r requirements.txt
 ```

-For Linux, MacOS, or any other Unix-like operating system, the `python3` is commonly used to differentiate it from the `python` command which is associated with Python 2.
+For Linux, MacOS, or any other Unix-like operating system, the `python3` command is commonly used to differentiate it from the `python` command which is associated with Python 2.

 ### Where is Python installed?
-If you are running Windows, try installing either a WSL (Windows Subsytem for Linux), Powershell or Git Bash terminal.
+If you are running Windows, try installing either a WSL (Windows Subsytem for Linux) terminal, Powershell terminal or Git Bash terminal.
 The reason is that you will be able to use Linux commands and follow along the steps.

 If you are running MacOS or Linux (or Windows with any of the aforementioned terminals), type:
 ```